dzchilds/stats-for-bio/README.md

 *   Make the 'classic checks' part of the regression diagnostics section shorter: remove the code and just show the plot with the data and fitted line.
 Students seems to think they have to do all this as well as use 'plot' at the moment.

 *  Remove rough checking of assumptions from one way anova and make that section about understanding the patterns.
-It confuses students -- they're not sure which methoid to use to evaluate assumptions.
+It confuses students -- they're not sure which method to use to evaluate assumptions.

-*  Remind them that the dignostics are based on the residuals in the anova diagnostics.
+*  Remind them that the dignostics are based on the residuals in the ANOVA diagnostics.

 *  Include ANOVA tables in the presentation of results sections.

 *  Change 'dependent' to 'response' throughout, AND use 'dependent' in the anova sections to hammer home the all models are lm's

+* Check each of the non-parametric questions to make sure they make sense -- some of them are fairly ambiguous at the moment on the basis of the diagnostics